ljubobratovicrelja/libcv/README.md

 so if anyone is up to it, he can build doc files himself.

 ## Compilation
-LibCV is mainly developed on Ubuntu with gcc 4.9.2.
+LibCV was mainly developed on Ubuntu with gcc 4.9.2.
 Ubuntu 15.04 has all needed libraries (and corresponding versions) on it's repositories, which can be installed using apt-get.

 It was not tested on other *nix systems, but as long as your able to use gcc